pdhruv93/minimal-nav/README.md

 The app is not published to any store yet and has to be complied and run locally

-1. Put the Google SDK API key to
+1. Put the Google SDK API key inside AppDelegate.mn file.
+Follow Google's SDK instructions to generate one.

 2. Install dependencies